gzwplato/BulkInstallUtility/README.md

 * Quickly install your entire software library after new Windows OS install
 * Easy download and update of software versions from www.Softpedia.com
+* This utlity was developed using Free Pascal and the Lazarus IDE
-* This utlity is available in both 32 and 64 bit versions
+* Available in both 32 and 64 bit versions

 ## Design Principles
 * Managing software versions should be quick and easy, not a full-time job